rabiddoughnuts/TeamProject7/MeetingMinutes/Week10/Nov05.md

 ## Attendees
 People who attended:
-- Reese Hatfield -
+- Reese Hatfield - Ran full test (testing of image detection, transmission, and red circle detection and editing)
 - Zack - Tested transmission with team
-- Brandon -
+- Brandon - Ran full test (testing of image detection, transmission, and red circle detection and editing)
-- Muhammed - Assisted in demostrating the end to end testing of image detection, transmission, and red circle detection and editing.
+- Muhammed - Assisted with full test
-- Nathan -
+- Nathan - Worked on slides
 ## Other Notes & Information
 N/A